Jkutkut/42Madrid-Born2beroot/guide.md

 		sudo adduser USER sudo
 		sudo adduser USER user42

+## Shutdown VM from command line:
+- These commands work from local terminal and from a SHH connection.

+		sudo shutdown -h now

+- Another command (equivalent) is:

+		sudo init 0

+- Note that if we are connected via SSH, the commands will work the same way.

 # Notes:
 - When the command *su -* is present, the intention is to be executed as root.
 Therefore, all sections not using this command are supposed to be run without being root (as the ```USER```42).